-- 3.1 That the capital strategy principles, funding arrangements and detailed proposals as set out in section 2 above are approved by the Cabinet and then submitted to Council. - 3.2 That the capital programme as presented be approved by the Cabinet and then submitted for consideration by Council. - 3.3 That amendments or deletion to some or all of the proposals be made, including any new alternative projects. - 3.4 Defer a decision on the proposals to this Committee's meeting on 5th February 2024 where it can be considered along with the final revenue budget proposals.
+- 3.1 Recommend that the capital strategy principles, funding arrangements and detailed proposals as set out in section 2 above are approved by the Cabinet and then submitted to Council. - 3.2 Recommend the capital programme as presented for approval by the Cabinet and then for consideration by Council. - 3.3 Recommend amendments or deletion to some or all of the proposals and make any new alternative projects for consideration by the Cabinet. - 3.4 Defer a decision on the proposals to this Committee's meeting on 5th February 2024 where it can be considered along with the final revenue budget proposals.